 Then, bake for 40-45 minutes!
 Once the babka is baked I like to let it sit in the pan for about 20 minutes to finish cooking and cool a bit before removing it.

 FAQ & Substitutions:

-I personally haven’t tried it, but I don’t think this recipe would work with gluten-free flour since we need the gluten formed from kneading the dough to hold the dough together.
-If you try making it GF and it works, let me know!
+Unfortunately, using gluten-free flour will NOT work in this recipe since we need the gluten formed from kneading the dough to hold the dough together.

 That should still work!
-Just use the amount of sun-dried tomatoes the recipe calls for (1/2 cup) and add 1 Tbsp of olive oil to the filling to help it stick together.
-The oil is important in the filling, so don’t omit it.
+Just use the amount of sun-dried tomatoes the recipe calls for (½ cup) and add 1 tablespoon of olive oil to the filling to help it stick together.
+The oil is important in the filling, so don't omit it.

 You can, but I personally do not recommend it.
 If you do choose to use fresh spinach, just make sure to sauté it first so it is the right texture and volume needed for the filling.
-You’ll need 1 cup of fresh sautéed spinach to use in place of the rinsed & “wrung-out” frozen spinach.
+You'll need 1 cup of fresh sautéed spinach to use in place of the rinsed and wrung-out frozen spinach.